MedeaMelana/JsonGrammar/README.md

 * **Supporting new use cases**.
 JsonGrammar has not been used in the wild much yet.
 If you find any use cases that the library currently does not support, please let me know!
 * **Benchmarking**.
 No performance testing or memory usage profiling has been done yet.
 * **Improved error messages**.
 The `Maybe` return values indicate whenever conversion has failed, but never *how* it has failed.
 The `aeson` package gives nice error message when for example an expected property was not found.
 Such error reporting still has to be added to JsonGrammar.
 * **Other experiments**.
 Perhaps a library can be written on top of JsonGrammar that allows grammars to be specified that also compile to JSON Schema.
+Or maybe grammars could compile to specialized JSON parsers, improving efficiency.

 If you have any questions, comments, ideas or bug reports, feel to leave a comment or [open a ticket on